Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ## Testing Processes

-The testing process that I used in the assignment was to see the goals that I had for the functionality and the requirements of a section of softwear.
-To check if the softwear ment these standents I had to use them myself if I was a user.
+The testing process that I used in the assignment was to see the goals that I had for the functionality and the requirements of a component of the softwear.
+I will then work out what my plan will be to test the softwear so that I can anwser the objectives better if I had not done it.
+Testing was done using multipal users that were given a prompt to an objectives that they should complate.

 ## Design Implications - Ethical / Sustainable / Accessible